Skip to content

 • Write files into the agent workspace or call external APIs when events fire

 If you can write a small TypeScript function, you can write a hook.
-Hooks are discovered automatically, and you enable or disable them via the CLI.
+Managed and bundled hooks are trusted local code.
+Workspace hooks are discovered automatically, but RemoteClaw keeps them disabled until you explicitly enable them via the CLI or config.

 Overview